 Programs of the Interfaith Council of Contra Costa County:

 You are invited to dialogue with us each month at the Elected Council Meeting!
 Right now we meet on Zoom during the Shelter-At-Home orders.
 Normally, we meet the Second Thursday of each month (except July) at 8:00 am in the Fellowship Hall at Hillcrest Congregational Church UCC.
 Breakfast begins at 8:00 and our dialogues begin right at 8:30 am.
 All are invited!
-Email firstname.lastname@example.org to receive the zoom meeting information.
+On August 13th, Elected Council member Ben Jones will be leading a Singing Bowls Meditation from 7:45 to 8:15 am before the meeting on the same zoom meeting.

 New address and phone number!